 DevOps (Development & Operations)

-DevOps is a cultural movement that encourages developers and operations engineers to work together more closely on software development.
-The DevOps team extends the individual development team, providing continuous integration, testing, and deployment services.
+DevOps culture is a movement that encourages developers and operations engineers to work together more closely on software development teams.
+The DevOps team extends the individual development team, providing continuous integration testing, testing, and deployment services.

-A DevOps engineer ensures that code works properly, integrates it with other pieces of the project’s code base, tests for compatibility with other systems in the environment of use (e.g., cloud-based), and deploys it to production (or beta).
-In a nutshell, DevOps ensures that code development is continuous and delivered effectively.
+A DevOps engineer ensures that code works properly, integrates it with other pieces of the project’s code base, tests for compatibility with other systems in the environment of use (e.g., cloud-based), and deploys it to the production environment (or beta).
+In a nutshell, DevOps concepts ensure that code management is the development in continuous testing and delivered effectively.

 A DevOps engineer has a set of skills, including but not limited to!!